 While A Gift of Wonder is set in an independent Waldorf school, it shows a spirit of teaching and learning that is relevant to homeschoolers, pod schoolers, public school teachers and independent school teachers.
-The time tested methods shown here in the context of an inspiring story are those successful home schoolers use.
+The time tested methods shown here in the context of an inspiring story are relevant in all learning environments.

 A Gift of Wonder shows: